The Insula’s Interoceptive Role In Scoliosis Development Interoception, that sense of how we feel in our bodies is processed in the insula

 7) Using somatic or body-based metaphors to understand your feelings

-When you say ‘someone is a pain in the neck, you can actually feel the tightness in your neck.
-Or saying ‘seeing him makes my heart sing and dance’. you can actually feel the joy and aliveness.
+When you say ‘Someone is a pain in the neck, you can feel the tightness in your neck.
+Or saying ‘Seeing him makes my heart sing and dance’. you can feel the joy and aliveness.

 Our body expresses itself through symptoms.
-And by tuning into our bodily states we can learn to engage with our feelings, process, and release them; instead of stuffing them down.
+By tuning into our bodily states we can learn to engage with our feelings, process, and release them; instead of stuffing them down.

 Putting Together The Pieces of The Puzzle

-The brain and the body is one interconnected system.
+The brain and the body are interconnected systems.
 No one part of the brain works autonomously.
 Every part works in tandem – as one part receives the information it is transmitted to other parts within the brain and then to the body or vice versa.

-It is amazing when you ponder over the incredible working of the brain-body system.
+It is amazing when you ponder over the incredible workings of the brain-body system.
 This amazing symphony of interaction is modulated by our environment, relationships, and past experiences.

 Moreover, the best part, is that we can change our brain and body through the process of neuroplasticity.
 Every small action to change how we feel in the present can lead to long-lasting changes in our brains and bodies.